AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 #### Advanced Rule: Allies

-If your group consists of seasoned ***Cannibal Contagion*** players, your CiC may allow you to start the game with Allies.
+If your group consists of seasoned Cannibal Contagion players, your CiC may allow you to start the game with Allies.
 You must sacrifice Gear in order to do this.
 Each **two** pieces of Gear that you choose not to take can buy you one Rank of an Ally.
 Players can combine their ranks in order to purchase Allies, but no Ally Rank can exceed 4.
 Ask your CiC before assuming this is an option for you!

 #### Mojo

-Next, draw a random card to determine your character’s **<span style="font-variant:small-caps;">Mojo</span>** power.
+Next, draw a random card to determine your character’s ***Mojo*** power.
 This is a special boost that serves to give your character some kind of edge.
 The scope and apparent usefulness of the powers included in this book vary widely, so don’t be surprised if yours seems really amazing or really crappy.
 Write your Mojo power down on your character sheet.

 #### Mad Half, Psychotrigger, and the CGP Meter

-After all of the characters have been created, every player must choose another player at the table to play their **<span style="font-variant:small-caps;">Mad Half</span>**.
+After all of the characters have been created, every player must choose another player at the table to play their ***Mad Half***.
 The Mad Half is responsible for handling all of your Negotiations when you want to push your character beyond her normal abilities.
 As the game flows, this player will very likely gain an increased level of control over your character’s actions and sanity.
 I suggest picking a player who is known for crazy wild exposition, as they will have the most fun with your character’s madness, and in turn everyone else will have a lot of fun being there when it happens.
 Every character must have a Mad Half, and no single player can be the Mad Half for more than one other player; each player must choose a *different* Mad Half for their character.

 Once you have your Mad Half, it’s time to designate your character’s Psychotrigger.
 This is a simple statement of what it is that drives your character crazy in this game.
 It can be just about anything, from an addiction to an obsession, to a driving goal that is more important than anything or anyone else.
 This will be evoked by your Mad Half each time you want to Negotiate for empowerment.